janeyoung2018/bike-rental-demand-prediction/README.md

 ## Project Overview

-This project uses machine learning models (Linear Regression, Random Forest, XGBoost, etc.) to predict the total number of bikes rented in a given hour or day.
+This project uses machine learning models (XGBoost) to predict the total number of bikes rented in a given hour or day.
 It explores and engineers features like:

-- Weather: temperature, humidity, windspeed
+- Weather: weathersit, temperature, humidity, windspeed
-- Time-based: season, month, hour, weekday, holiday, working day
+- Time-based: season, month, hour, weekday, working day
-- User type: casual vs. registered

 ---